Prag8855/aab/content/guides/german-health-insurance.md

 If you develop a health condition while you have expat insurance, it can be really hard to find long-term health insurance, because all insurers will refuse to cover you.
 You can end up with a really expensive health insurance.

-If you want to stay in Germany for a long time, staying on expat insurance is a really bad idea.
+If you want to stay in Germany for a long time, don't stay on expat insurance.
+It's a bad idea because...

 - **The price goes up faster**
     The cost of expat insurance rises really quickly.[^22] If your expat insurance stays valid, it gets more and more expensive.
 In the long term, public and private health insurance are cheaper.[^10]
 - **The coverage is not as good**
     Check-ups and dentist visits are rarely covered.[^26] You usually pay a deductible for basic treatments.
 Long term treatments (like cancer) are 100% covered, without any deductible.

 Get expat health insurance from a [health insurance broker](#insurance-brokers).
-[Feather](/out/feather-expats) and [Ottonova](/out/ottonova-expats) also sell it.
+[Feather](/out/feather-expats) and [Ottonova](/out/ottonova-expats) also sell expat insurance.

 **[List of expat insurance options ➞](/guides/german-visa-health-insurance#expat-health-insurance-options)**